 You’ve worked hard to deliver your new website.
-Pouring dozens of hours of your valuable time and hundreds or even thousands of pounds of your hard-earned cash, into what is now your beautiful new creation that is going to wow the World.
+Pouring dozens of hours of your valuable time, and perhaps thousands of pounds of your hard-earned cash, into what is now your beautiful new creation that is going to wow the world.

 You’re ready and waiting for it to boost your business.

 Job done?
 Feet up and start waiting for the pennies to roll in – right?

 Far from it.
 Your new website should be a constantly evolving entity, one that you change regularly.
 You should be on the lookout for issues that might impact the experience your visitors have, or which might stop search engines from spidering your site.

 Like so many aspects of your business life – once it stops growing, it starts dying!